MultiBUGS/MultiBUGS/README.md

 6. Within MultiBUGS/BlackBox open `Make.odc`, which is found in the `Developer` directory in the MultiBUGS directory.
 Click on the `!` beside `DevCompiler.CompileThis`.
 This will compile MultiBUGS.
 The compiler will ask you to confirm the creation of many directories: click OK to confirm all of these in turn.
 Compiling will take a couple of minutes.
 Once compiling is finished the status bar should say "ok".

 7. Close BlackBox/MultiBUGS and then reopen it to complete installation.
 Note that the first time you compile a model, BlackBox/MultiBUGS will confirm creation of a couple of extra directories.
 The Windows Firewall may also require you to give BlackBox/MultiBUGS permission: this is needed to allow communication between cores.

+8. The shortcut link version will now work.
+If you would also like to create a self-contained compiled version of MultiBUGS (that doesn't need the BlackBox install) and/or use the `MultiBUGS.exe` executable, follow the following steps:

+(a) Within MultiBUGS/BlackBox open `Linking.odc`, which is found in the `Developer` directory in the MultiBUGS directory.
+Click on the first two `!` buttons in the "How to link MultiBUGS" section in turn.
+This creates `OpenBUGS.exe`, which `MultiBUGS.exe` needs.
+(More precisely, `MultiBUGS.exe` is just a wrapper around `OpenBUGS.exe` that handles setting up MPI.)

+(b) Next, open up `BugsRuntime.odc`, which is within the `Rsrc` folder within the `Bugs` folder in the MultiBUGS directory.
+This opens up the tool that is used to create the self-contained version of MultiBUGS.
+The path specifies where MultiBUGS will be installed.
+The other options specify which files are copied to the self-contained installation.
+Before clicking `ok` to create the self-contained version it is useful to open the Log window (`Info` menu > `Open log`) to make it easy to monitor progress.

+(c) Once this process is complete, `MultiBUGS.exe` within the self-contained version should work, and the BlackBox installed is not required.
+Note that the first time you compile a model, MultiBUGS will confirm creation of a couple of extra directories.